jmford2/Covid19-NP-Swab/README.md

 (*3*) An RNA extraction step [may not be required](https://www.biorxiv.org/content/10.1101/2020.03.20.001008v1)

 See also [this FDA page](https://www.fda.gov/medical-devices/emergency-situations-medical-devices/faqs-diagnostic-testing-sars-cov-2) for speific testing details.

+<a name="results"></a>
+## Results

+As materials and designs (including existing swabs) get tested, we will record results here.
+Please organize entries as follows.
+If you need help [contact us](#contact).

+### Identifier
+This is a unique identifier, ideally including the source's name

+#### Date of test

+#### Test site
+E.g., BIDMC

+#### Picture
+Please take a high-resolution picture of the **entire** item provided.

+#### Material
+Please describe all (known) materials in the bulb head, including

+#### Process
+Please include a brief description of the design process that an expert would understand well enough to reproduce.
+For repurposed swabs, write "commercial."

+#### Creator (contact info and company)
+How to contact the creator for questions/further development

+#### Link to stl and cad files
+Please send .stl and CAD files, which we will post.

+#### Test 1: NP swab user evaluation (eg an ID doc), with comments
+If passes, write "Pass".
+If fails, write "Fail" and give a brief reason why.
+Should be filled out by someone who has experience actually using NP swabs in a clinical context.
+Please leave the name of this person.

+#### Test 2: Collection test
+If a Gram stain of the (inner) cheek made from the swab shows material broadly consistent with our control, then write "Pass".
+If not, "Fail" and give reason (too abrasive, did not pick up material, etc.)

+#### Test 3: PCR compatibility (and which protocol used)
+As above, "Pass" vs. "Fail".
+Please indicate the protocol used.
+You can post the protocol in the Testing/ directory, and link to it here

+Please use the header structure used: easiest is to just copy the above, and paste entries below.
+Please be conscientious about this; it's helpful and saves everyone time.

 <a name="contact"></a>